ActivityWatch/docs/installing-from-source.rst

 Using a virtualenv
 ------------------

+.. note::
+   If you don't want to use a virtualenv you could instead set the environment variable :code:`PIP_USER=true` when building in the next step.
+   But make sure that the folder :code:`~/.local/bin` (on Linux) or :code:`~/Library/Python/<version>/bin` (on macOS) is in your PATH.

-It is recommended to use a virtualenv in order to avoid polluting your system with ActivityWatch-specific packages Python packages.
+It is recommended to use a virtualenv in order to avoid polluting your system with ActivityWatch-specific Python packages.
 It also makes it easier to uninstall since all you have to do is remove the virtualenv folder.

-.. note::
-   If you don't want to use a virtualenv you could instead set the environment variable :code:`PIP_USER=true` when building.
-This will install ActivityWatch for your user only instead of trying to install it system-wide (which would fail since it requires root).
-If you do this, make sure that the folder :code:`~/.local/bin` (on Linux) or :code:`~/Library/Python/<version>/bin` (on macOS) is in your PATH so that you can run the programs once installed.

 .. code-block:: sh